-- Assets and liabilities are translated into GBP at the closing rates of exchange.
-On 31 December 2021, the closing rate was GBP/USD 1.35 (2020: 1.37). - Items of Income and expenditure are translated into GBP at the average rates of exchange.
-On 31 December 2021, the average rate was GBP/USD 1.38 (2020: 1.28). - The resulting difference between use of closing rate for assets and liabilities and the transaction rate for income and expenses is taken to Other Comprehensive Income.
+In preparing financial statements, assets and liabilities are translated into GBP at the exchange rate ruling on the reporting date, with items of income and expenditure translated into GBP at average rates of exchange.
+The resulting difference between the exchange rates used for translation of assets and liabilities and the rate for income and expenses is taken to Other Comprehensive Income.